mhevery/jasmine-node/README.md

 changelog
 ---------

-*  _1.9.0 - Now re-throwing the file-not-found error, added info to README.md_
+*  _1.9.0 - Now re-throwing the file-not-found error, added info to README.md,
+   printing version with `--version`_
 *  _1.8.1 - Fixed silent failure due to invalid REGEX (thanks to [pimterry](https://github.com/pimterry))_
 *  _1.8.0 - Fixed bug in autotest with multiple paths and added --watch feature